National Motor Vehicle Company: Production models

 National's first vehicle was the tiller-steered electric runabout Style A in 1900.
 The single electric motor was situated at the rear of the car, producing 9 hp (6.7 kW).
 A 4-speed herring bone transmission was fitted.
 The reinforced wood-framed car could reach 15 mph (24 km/h).
 In 1903, the company began producing internal combustion-engined cars with four-cylinder engines made by Rutenber.
 Electric cars were dropped from production in 1905.

 For 1905, a circular radiator became a styling signature of the National brand.
 National introduced one of the first six-cylinder engines in the 1906 model range, which remained available until the breakup of the company.

 Peak production for National was reached in 1915, with over 1,800 cars produced.
 For 1916, the company introduced the Highway Twelve, a 12-cylinder engine of the company's own design (costing over $1,900) and changed its name to National Motor and Vehicle Corporation.
 Curiously, the 6-cylinder engine option was priced higher than the 12-cylinder, perhaps because National outsourced the 6-cylinder to Continental under the "Continental Red Seal" moniker.

 Forced to raise their asking prices to counteract the effects of wartime inflation, National ended up in a higher price range in which they could not compete.
 For 1920, National dropped their Highway Sixes and Twelves and issued a new model – the Sextet.
 The Sextet used a Continental side-valve six-cylinder, modified by National engineers with an overhead valve head.

 Merger

 The company was merged to form Associated Motor Industries in 1922 along with Dixie Flyer and Jackson.
 Associated was renamed the National Motors Corporation in 1923, and few cars were made until the company ceased production in 1924.

 Sporting success

 National had the most enviable and successful career of all of the American pre-World War I race cars.
 For instance, in 1911, in a combination of road races, speedway races, hill climbs and dirt track races, they won a total of 84 times, came in second 48 times and third 30 times.

-The Elgin National Trophy race as well as the Illinois Trophy was won by a National 6-cylinder in 1911.
+The Elgin National Road Races as well as the Illinois Trophy was won by a National 6-cylinder in 1911.
 In 1912, Joe Dawson won the Indianapolis 500 in a National with an average speed of 78.7 mph.
 This was the first and only time a stock car ever won the Indianapolis 500.